With just a wooden sword: the power of the "as if" - lighting candles for a just and inclusive society

-However, today, as many of you will know, at many ancient ruins there are now often well-stocked shops full of sexy gifts ranging from the more-or-less pointless to the highly educative and even genuinely useful.
+However, today, as many of you will know, at many ancient ruins there are now often well-stocked shops full of attractive gifts ranging from the more-or-less pointless to the highly educative and even genuinely useful.
 Somewhere in between the pointless and the genuinely useful there are, yes you've guessed it, wooden swords.
 Really good ones too, along with shields, bows and arrows and even costumes and plastic armour.
 In many, many ways I regret the way the heritage industry has sanitized our ancient ruins but also admit that I never pass through one a shop in one of the new gleaming visitor centres without looking longingly at those wooden swords.

 Last year I finally succumbed to temptation and bought one, not at a castle, but from the toy shop here in town.
 A bargain at four quid (see picture above left).
 I was wandering around the shop with Susanna as she looked for some pots and pans for her grandson Harrison when, all of a sudden in front of me, there was a big box of wooden swords.
 I bought one on impulse - ostensibly for wee Harrison but, since I still haven't given it to him, I have my doubts about this reason.
-He's staying with us this weekend so, before I finally give it to him, I’d like to use it to help place before you a thought.
+Anyway, he's staying with us this weekend and so, before I finally give it to him, I’d like to use it to help place before you a thought.

 In the case of our forebears this latter belief involved them in opposing military conscription and it was connected with this that they made a wonderful symbolic intervention.
 To all intents and purposes at that time it was obligatory for every male in Poland to wear a szabla, a distinctive kind of Polish sabre, in order to show one’s readiness to intervene violently on behalf of the state.
 Their stroke of genius was to agree to wearing swords publicly to fulfil their then current societal demands but, as I am sure you have already guessed, the swords they chose to wear were made, not of sharpened steel, but of wood.
 To this day their intervention - being in a violent world "as if" all swords were made of wood - stands as an inspirational, if highly unusual, kind of a non-violent direct action that helped bring to the fore of their own society a real questioning about how they were going to deal with their own problems connected with religious, political and national diversity.